 Getting This Right

-Responsible deployment means clear, plain-language consent.
-It means data minimisation: collect what you need for safety, delete what you do not.
+Responsible deployment and Construction Wearable Tech means clear, plain-language consent.
+It means data minimization: collect what you need for safety, delete what you do not.
 It means giving workers access to their own data and setting hard limits on secondary use.

 Sources: Yahoo Finance / Research and Markets (2026).
 Kwant AI, Construction Safety Trends (2026).
 Construction Tech Review, Wearable Technology (2026).